-The Society takes the role of servicer, originator (where the Society originates the assets being securitised), cash manager, bank account provider and variable funding note registrar as defined in the relevant prospectus in relation to Albion 4 and Guildford 1 and as swap provider for Albion 4.
+The Society takes the role of servicer, originator (where the Society originates the assets being securitised), cash manager, bank account provider, swap provider and variable funding note registrar as defined in the relevant prospectus for Albion 4.

 In addition to the above roles, the Society also acts as investor where it purchases a position in a third-party originated securitisation transaction: (see section 8.4); the Society does not currently act as a sponsor to any securitisations.